 Note: All patient names have been changed to protect their privacy.

 What does a typical day in the life of a Direct Primary Care (“DPC”) physician look like?
-For Dr. Chris Larson at Euphora Health, the days are full and varied, including plenty of interaction with patients.
+For Dr. Chris Larson at Euphora Health in Austin, TX, the days are full and varied, including plenty of interaction with patients.
 Here’s a typical Monday for Dr. Larson.

 9:00 am – Care Coordination to Cost-Effective Surgery